MikeFultonDev/samples-old/README.md

 # samples

-This repository contains utilities to make it easy to work with MVS resources from the Unix System Services shell environment.
+This repository contains utilities to make it easy to work with MVS resources from the Unix System Services shell.

 The common utilities are in the utils directory.
-These utilities require the MVSCommand programs, specifically: mvscmd, mvscmdauth, opercmd
+These utilities require the MVSCommand programs, specifically:

+ * mvscmd / mvscmdauth
+ * opercmd

 Here is a short description of each utility, by category